Young patients in Lake Barrington IL are managing asthma by modifying environment and with medicine

 - Use pillows and blankets with manmade fibers for filling.
 Replace or avoid upholstery and carpets in your child’s bedroom or play areas.
 Be aware that plants, books, and other household objects can attract dust.

 - Don’t smoke inside where it can be trapped in carpet, upholstery and other materials.
 Don’t burn wood fires.
 Avoid strong smells from paints, glues, cleaning supplies, air fresheners, hair sprays, and perfumes.

 - If cold is an issue, face masks can help.
 Take care to limit a child’s outdoor playtime or chores when mold and pollen counts are high.

 Of course, some irritants and allergens can’t be avoided.
 Even those avoidable causes may not be avoided all the time.
 You don’t want symptoms to control your child’s life.
 Drs.
-Askenazi, Hahn, and Patel can prescribe medications based on the cause of your child’s asthma:
+Askenazi, and Hahn can prescribe medications based on the cause of your child’s asthma:

 - Immunotherapy for allergic-asthma exposes your child to very small amounts of the suspect allergen.
 Administered as shots or extracts given by mouth, the idea is to retrain the immune system so it better tolerates the offending substance.

 - Quick-relief, rescue or fast-acting medications like inhaled bronchodilators (ProAir HFA, Maxair Autohaler) and Ipratroprium (Atroven) relax the muscles around the airways to open up these breathing passages quickly.
 Provides short-term relief during asthma attacks, but does not treat underlying inflammation.